top of page

 Fulfilment Options for Amazon UK Sellers

-Understanding fulfilment is a crucial part of learning how to sell on Amazon UK.
+Understanding fulfilment is crucial when learning how to sell on Amazon UK.
 Amazon gives you two options:

 FBA is the most popular method, and for good reason.
 With FBA, sellers send their stock to Amazon fulfilment centres where Amazon handles:

 However, FBA does come with prep requirements.
-Products must be labelled, bagged, bundled or boxed correctly before arriving at Amazon’s warehouse.
+Products must be labelled, bagged, bundled, or boxed correctly before arriving at Amazon’s warehouse.
 This is where specialised prep companies such as Blue30 can be invaluable.
-Blue30 supports sellers with compliant FBA prep, labelling, bundling, pallet building and fast turnaround times, making it easier to stay in stock and avoid inbound
+Blue30 supports sellers with compliant FBA prep, labelling, bundling, pallet building, and fast turnaround times.
+This makes it easier to stay in stock and avoid inbound shipment issues.

-In most cases, new or international sellers use FBA because it simplifies operations, but FBM can be effective for certain product types.
+In most cases, new or international sellers use FBA because it simplifies operations.
+However, FBM can be effective for certain product types.

 Costs Involved in Selling on Amazon UK